sp3006/sfguide-build-data-agents-using-snowflake-cortex-ai/README.md

   from docs_categories
   where  docs_chunks_table.relative_path = docs_categories.relative_path;
 ```

-### IMAGE Documents
+### Images

 Now let's process the images we have for our bikes and skis.
 We are going to use the COMPLETE multi-modal function asking for an image description and classification.
-We will add this information into the DOCS_CHUNKS_TABLE where we also have the PDF documentation:
+We will add this information into the DOCS_CHUNKS_TABLE where we also have the PDF documentation.

 ```SQL
 insert into DOCS_CHUNKS_TABLE (relative_path, chunk, chunk_index, category)